 Chief Investment Officer of the Regents

-The Office of the Chief Investment Officer of the Regents manages the University of California's retirement, endowment, and cash assets under the policies, guidelines, and performance benchmarks established by the regents.
-The Office's mission is to implement those policies and guidelines by selecting, executing, and monitoring investment strategies designed to add value over the benchmarks within a risk-controlled framework.
+The Office of the Chief Investment Officer of the Regents manages the University of California's retirement, endowment, and cash assets under the policies, guidelines, and performance benchmarks established by the Regents.
+The mission of the Office is to implement those policies and guidelines by selecting, executing, and monitoring investment strategies designed to add value over the benchmarks within a risk-controlled framework.

 The Office adheres to high ethical as well as professional standards in serving the investment management needs of its constituency.

-The Office currently manages a portfolio totaling approximately $88 billion.
-These investments provide substantial benefits to current and retired employees and support the university's mission of education, research, and public service.
+The Office currently manages a portfolio totaling approximately $91 billion.
+These investments provide substantial benefits to current and retired employees, and support the university's mission of education, research, and public service.

 The Office of the Chief Investment Officer of the Regents is organized into three sections:

 The organization chart (pdf) provides more specific information on the office structure.